Complete rules of Physics Brawl Online

 • Teams solve the problems.
 For each correct answer to a problem, the team receives a new problem from the particular series (unless the solved problem is the last problem in the series).

-• The competition consists of two parallel parts - the Main series and the Hurry-up (consisting of three series), more details are below.
+• The competition consists of two parallel parts - the Main series and the Hurry-up (consisting of three series); more details are below.

 • The competition consists of 4 parallel series.

 • Every problem is specified by the maximum score, which the team receives for submitting the correct answer on the first attempt.
-The maximum score the team can get for the particular problem lowers after submitting incorrect answers (see the Main series or Hurry-up series).
+The maximum score the team can get for the particular problem lowers after submitting incorrect answers (see the Main series or the Hurry-up series).

 • The team aims to receive as many points as possible.